 Premium bonds are the UK’s largest saving product with over £100 billion invested in them.
 Trusted by many as a source of hope, with the chance for anyone that has held a premium bond for at least one calendar month to be eligible to win a £1 million tax-free prize.
-This does sound good on paper, however are premium bonds really worth it?
+This does sound good on paper, however, are premium bonds worth it?
 Or is your money better put in alternative investments.

 What Are Premium Bonds?

 NS&I Premium Bonds are effectively a savings account where instead of earning interest you are entered into a prize draw.
 Each bond is worth £1 and has an equal chance of winning a prize, so the more premium bonds you hold, the more chance you have of winning a prize.

 - Maximum Number of Bonds per person: £50,000

 - Minimum purchase amount: £25

 - Odds of winning: 1 in 34,500 per month

 - Do you pay tax on prizes?
 No

 - Age limit: 16, although under 16s can have premium bonds bought for them in their name.